 - Ensure the Graphviz

-directory is added to your system's PATH environment variable during or after installation.
+bindirectory is added to your system's PATH environment variable during or after installation.

-2. Install pygraphviz
+2. Install pygraphviz:

 - Activate your Python virtual environment (if you created one for local development):

-# e.g., conda activate fastagentapi or source venv/bin/activate
+# e.g., conda activate fastagentapi or source venv/bin/activate - Install using pip:

 (Note: This might take some time as it often compiles parts of the library).